J. R. Richard: Comeback attempt

-In 1981, Richard underwent a rehabilitation program with the aim of recovering from the effects of the stroke.
+In 1981, Richard underwent a rehabilitation program with the aim of recovering from the effects of the stroke, which had left his left side partially paralyzed.
 He trained with the Astros and the Texas Southern University team, participating regularly in pitching and batting practice with both toward the end of the baseball season.
 After pitching in a few simulated games, Richard was placed on the 40-man active roster on September 1, 1981.
-Astros manager Bill Virdon thought Richard was not ready to return, so Richard did not pitch with the team during the last two months of the season.
+Despite this, Astros manager Bill Virdon thought Richard was still not ready to return, so Richard did not pitch with the team during the last two months of the season.

 The following year, Richard pitched in a single spring training game and then went into extended spring training in Sarasota, Florida, during the first two months of the season.
 There he registered three wins and two losses and a 3.38 ERA in seven starts with 32 total innings.
 Afterwards, he joined the major league rehabilitation program with the Daytona Beach Astros of the Florida State League.
 In his six starts, Richard notched three wins, two complete games and posted a 2.79 ERA.
-He was then promoted to Triple-A baseball with the Tucson Toros of the Pacific Coast League.
+He was then promoted to Triple-A with the Tucson Toros of the Pacific Coast League.
 He struggled to control the ball, conceding a high number of runs to opposing teams.
 He took a loss on August 12 against the Phoenix Giants and on August 27 against the Salt Lake City Gulls in a 13–0 rout.
 His longest outing as a starter—more than five innings—was an appearance against the Giants in the last game of the season on September 1.
-He then joined the Astros' extended roster, but did not play in any games.
+He then joined the Astros' extended roster, but did not appear in any games.

 In 1983, Richard started to complain of pain in his left calf.
 The synthetic graft inserted in his July 1980 surgery had closed off, which meant that he needed a surgical bypass in his left leg.
 Richard was granted free agency by the Astros on November 7, 1983, but the Astros still had faith in him, so he was re-signed on February 17 of the following year.
 Just a little over two months later, he was released by the Astros, thus ending his baseball career.
-Despite an almost complete recovery, the risk of future complications was so great that he never pitched again.
+Despite an almost complete recovery, he was never able to re-learn the coordination required to be able to pitch again.
 His final major league record was 107–71, with 1,493 strikeouts and a 3.15 ERA in 238 games and 1,606 innings.
 Nolan Ryan broke his Astros record for career strikeouts in 1987.